Chi Limited

 Chivita|Hollandia (CHI Limited) is a Nigerian company specializing in the production of locally made, high-quality food and beverage products.
 Founded in 1980, it has become a leader in the fruit juice, dairy, and snack categories, meeting consumer needs in Nigeria and across Africa.

-The ISO 22000 certified manufacturer uses advanced, internationally recognized manufacturing technology to ensure product quality, safety, and consistency.
-The firm is noted for its innovative approach, which has contributed to the development of healthy and nourishing products.

-It is also recognized for its workplace culture, earning the Great Place To Work® certification in 2023 and a gold rated recertification in 2024.
-In addition to providing over 5,000 direct and indirect employees, it also provides over 50,000 indirect jobs through its manufacturing operations and robust supply chain network.
+It is also recognized for its workplace culture, earning the Great Place To Work certification in 2023 and a gold rated recertification in 2024.

 In September 2025, UAC of Nigeria Plc (UAC) completed the purchase of CHI Limited.